 Amos suggests that law firms should “approach a chargeback like a legal case.”
 That means:

-Technical details matter too: always include the case number, date of payment, last four digits of the card, brand, and a receipt.
+Technical details matter too: always include the case number, the date of payment, the last four digits of the card, the brand, and a receipt.
 To see a complete list of items you should submit, download Confido Legal’s Chargeback Checklist for law firms.

 Confido Legal worked with a law firm that helped tenants fight evictions.
-Many of their clients were financially strained, and chargebacks were a common occurrence.
+Many of their clients were financially strained, and chargebacks were common.
 After reworking their response process and tightening documentation, they now win over 90% of their disputes.

 We’ve even helped firms navigate pre-arbitration, a next-level appeal process many fear because of the fees, but with the right support, it’s often worth it.